qunitjs/qunit/docs/api/config/urlConfig.md

 If `value` is an array, the item will render as a "select one" dropdown menu with an empty value as first default option, followed by one option for each item in the array.
 The corresponding URL parameter will be absent when the empty option is selected, and otherwise will be set to the value of the selected array item.

 If `value` is an object, the item will render as a dropdown menu.
-The URL parameter will be set to the key of the selected property, and this will also be available via `QUnit.urlParams[id]`.
+The URL parameter will be set to the key of the selected property, and this will also be available via [`QUnit.urlParams[id]`](../extension/QUnit.urlParams.md).
 The object values will be used as display label for each option in the dropdown menu.
 The corresponding URL parameter will be absent when the empty option is selected.

 ## Examples